-The project “Education in Emergency for Children on the Move” that Save the Children foresees to develop in Una-Sana Canton, the most dramatically affected by the permanent migration flows trying to reach safety in Europe, aims to ensure immediate access to high quality formal and informal education activities to refugee and migrant children, including UASC, in a child-oriented, safe and secure environment.
+The project “Education in Emergency for Children on the Move” developed in Una-Sana Canton, aimed to ensure immediate access to high quality formal and informal education activities to refugee and migrant children, in a child-oriented, safe and secure environment.
 Specifically, this project intended to:

-- (At least) 1’200 refugee and migrant children (aged 6-17), including UASC, join the Preparatory HEART Program and regularly attend classes in 5 public primary schools (Model Schools) of Una-Sana Canton, together with their Bosnian peers;
+- 729 refugee and migrant children (aged 6-15), including 23 UASC, joined the Preparatory HEART Program, and 301 enrolled in regular classes together with their Bosnian peers;

-- (At least) 500 refugee and migrant girls (aged 12-18), including 6 UASC, and 90 Bosnian peers, participated to several formal and informal education activities;
+- 811 refugee and migrant girls (aged 12-18), including 6 UASC, and 90 Bosnian peers, participated to several formal and informal education activities.

-Between April 1st, 2021 and December 31st, 2022, with Alta Mane support, Save the Children foresees to organize the following activities:
+Between April 1st, 2021 – December 31st, 2022, also with Alta Mane support, Save the Children has organized the following activities:

 - implemented the Preparatory HEART Program – an educational assessment program, based on the HEART methodology and intended to the educational integration of minors on the move with their Bosnian peers – in 5 Model Schools of Una-Sana Canton, reaching 23 UASC (aged 10-15) located inside the Sedra and Borici TRCs, and 706 minors (aged 6-15) located inside the Borici TRC;

 - implemented several formal education activities, based on the HEART methodology, in 5 Model Schools of Una-Sana Canton, reaching 942 minors on the move (aged 6-15) located inside the Borici and Sedra TRCs, out of which 301 enrolled in regular classes with their Bosnian peers;